 - “Salesforce competitors”

 - “Alternatives to Salesforce”

 - “Salesforce pricing”

 And in most cases, the information from this search will influence their decision.

-Here’s where the opportunity lies for you as a SaaS business.
+Here’s where the opportunity lies for you as a SaaS startup.

-When you create pain-point content like this for your business and rank high on Google for these keywords, you’d drive tons of qualified traffic that converts really well.
+When you create pain-point content pieces like this for your business and rank high on Google for these keywords, you’d drive tons of qualified traffic that converts into leads and signups.

 Wondering if creating pain-point content will help you in any way?
-Here are some reasons why you should consider investing in pain-point content.
+Here are some reasons you should consider investing in pain-point content as a SaaS startup.